SasiPawan/Traditional_ML_Projects/README.md

 # Machine Learning Projects -

-This repository is a collection of ML Projects, built primarily using in *Jupyter notebooks*.
+This repository is a collection of ML Projects, built primarily using *Jupyter notebooks*.

 ---